-Rows 31-34: Based on EIA, the proportion of domestic ethanol
+Rows 31-34: Based on EIA, the proportion of domestic ethanol from corn, cellulose and other feedstocks

-Rows 40-48: We determined the maximum production from 2012 to 2040 as the peak

-production.
-If forecasted peak production was less or equal to previous production then there is no added foot print.
-When forecasted peak production was greater than previous production, new biofuel production was the difference between previous production and the forecasted peak production
+Rows 40-48: We determined the maximum production between 2012 to 2040 If forecasted peak production was less or equal to production in 2011 then there is no added foot print.
+When forecasted peak production was greater than 2011 production, new biofuel production was the difference between 2011 production and the forecasted peak production.

-Rows 51-58: The footprint linked to FootprintEstimates worksheet for each source.
+Rows 51-58: The footprint, linked to FootprintEstimates worksheet for each source.

 Rows 61-107: Estimated new area required for biofuels.